danvk/aoc2023/README.md

 So that doesn't work at all!
 My area calculation must be wrong, lots of people on reddit used this approach.

 … I implemented this again the next day and got the right answer.
 So what was wrong before?
 I had to add some `@intCast`s to make it work, errors that I don't remember getting before.
+Looking at my diff, I think two things happened:

+1. I built the shoelace version in optimized mode, so the integer overflow was not caught at runtime.
+2. Somehow the Zig compiler wasn't able to detect the possible overflow when I inlined my loop, but _was_ able to detect it when I factored out a shoelace function.

+The former is my fault but the latter seems like a Zig bug.
+In any case, the lack of an error probably cost me ~1 hour yesterday ☹️.

 ### Day 17